maxloosmu/MaxVault/Productivity Notes.md

 Books
 - I skipped Chapters 53-58, 60-61, 74-75, 77, 94-95 from the book "100 Things Productive People Do".
-- I updated based on the book "Feel-Good Productivity: How to Do More of What Matters to You" until Chapter 2.
+- I updated based on the book "Feel-Good Productivity: How to Do More of What Matters to You" until Chapter 7: Conserve.

 My Progress
 - I do not have a problem with starting actions, but I have a problem deciding what actions to take or include.